Primus27/Credentials-Scanner/README.md

     - Display program version

 ## Usage
- - Run 'scanner.py' in terminal (i.e. command prompt) with arguments (see above)
+ - Run 'scanner.py' in terminal (i.e. command prompt/terminal) with arguments (see above)
  - Results are output to a file in format:
     - _username_:_password_:(_file_location_)
     - _keyword_:_value_:(_file_location_)